 Catholicism is an entire way of life; therefore, through beautifully crafted teaching and state-of-the-art video, author, speaker and theologian Dr. Edward Sri leads a team of dynamic teachers who provide a clear and comprehensive explanation of the Catholic faith.

-The sessions are held on Tuesday evenings, September through Pentecost, in the Parish Hall.
+The sessions are held on Sundays from 11:30 a.m. until 1:00 p.m., September through Pentecost, in the Parish Hall.
 We also offer a “Year Round Process” so you may inquire or participate any time throughout the year.

 This is a time for inquiry and introduction to Gospel values—an opportunity for the beginnings of faith.